-- aim to commercialize or license to a pharmaceutical partner our products for the treatment of unmet medical needs related to prevention of: major adverse cardiovascular events in patients with diabetes mellitus and chronic kidney disease; as well as additional indications including neurodegenerative disease and orphan diseases such as Pulmonary Arterial Hypertension; - aim to carry out trials on our products for the treatment of unmet medical needs related to major adverse cardiovascular events in patients with higher risk such as acute coronary syndrome, diabetes mellitus and chronic kidney disease, and the timing of such trials; - plans related to our cardiovascular disease program and the planning and design of clinical trials as part of this program; - plans relating to our kidney disease program and the planning and design of clinical trials as part of this program; - plans relating to our orphan disease program and the planning and design of clinical trials as part of this program; - expectations relating to the timing of significant clinical trial milestones; - the function and effectiveness of apabetalone, also referred to as RVX-208; - the development of new compounds and the potential impact of these compounds on multiple diseases; - aim to obtain regulatory approval for our products; - expectations with respect to the cost of clinical trials and commercialization of our products; - projected competitive conditions with respect to our products; - anticipated sources of revenue and the estimated market for our products; - expectations regarding the protection of our intellectual property; - business strategy; - intentions with respect to dividends; and - potential milestone payments and royalties pursuant to the license agreements with Shenzhen Hepalink Pharmaceutical Co., Ltd. and Medison Pharma Ltd.
+- aim to commercialize or license to a pharmaceutical partner our products for the treatment of unmet medical needs related to prevention of: major adverse cardiovascular events in patients with diabetes mellitus and chronic kidney disease; as well as additional indications including neurodegenerative disease and orphan diseases such as Pulmonary Arterial Hypertension; - aim to carry out trials on our products for the treatment of unmet medical needs related to major adverse cardiovascular events in patients with higher risk such as acute coronary syndrome, diabetes mellitus and chronic kidney disease, and the timing of such trials: - plans related to our cardiovascular disease, kidney disease and orphan disease programs and the planning and design of clinical trials as part of each of these programs; - expectations relating to the timing of significant clinical trial milestones; - the function and effectiveness of apabetalone, also referred to as RVX-208; - the development of new compounds and the potential impact of these compounds on multiple diseases; - aim to obtain regulatory approval for our products; - expectations with respect to the cost of clinical trials and commercialization of our products; - projected competitive conditions with respect to our products; - anticipated sources of revenue and the estimated market for our products; - expectations regarding the protection of our intellectual property; - business strategy; - intentions with respect to dividends; and - potential milestone payments and royalties pursuant to the license agreements with Shenzhen Hepalink Pharmaceutical Co., Ltd. and Medison Pharma Ltd.